7 Best Private Email Services

 5. Kolab Now

-Kolab Now put forward a strong case In the search for best email services.
+Kolab Now put forward a strong case in the search for best email services.
 It is a Swiss based service running almost entirely on free and open-source software.
-Manifesting strong data protection practices and ease of use, Kolab Now is a premium only service with no free plan.
-There is also no trial available as in StartMail but their promise is powerful to never scan emails or sell user personal information for monetary gains.
+Manifesting strong data protection practices and ease of use.
+Kolab Now is a premium only service with no free plan.
+There is also no trial available like in StartMail but their promise is powerful to never scan emails or sell user personal information for monetary gains.
 They are strict on their rules.

 There is no default End-to-End Encryption.
-Kolab does not analyze, sell, or profile users data.
-So, for users who want a Swiss service which is dedicated to provide great open-source email with collaboration tools than Kolab Now offers a fantastic services but users who have greater need for encryption can easily employ E2EE with use of PGP with help of Mailvelope add-on in web browser or in Thunderbird.
+But Kolab Now does not analyze, sell, or profile users data.
+So, for users who want a Swiss service which is dedicated to provide great open-source email with collaboration tools then Kolab Now offers a fantastic services but users who have greater need for encryption can easily employ E2EE with use of PGP via help of Mailvelope add-on in web browser or in Thunderbird.

 Key Features